 To learn more about how to create an Instagram ad, check out HubSpot’s in-depth post on Instagram marketing.

 Instagram marketing for home inspectors is about more than just setting up a professional account and posting great content.
-You also need to build a following, which means being actively involved with your audience.
+It would be best to build a following, which means being actively involved with your audience.
 Here are a few tips to maximize your growth:

 - Post frequently — How often you post depends on your schedule and availability, but try to post once a week at a minimum so that your profile looks active.
 If you can manage it, every day or every other day would be best.

-- Figure out the best times to post for maximum engagement — According to HubSpot, the best times to post are usually early morning and early afternoon on weekdays, and late morning on weekends.
-But there are a lot of factors involved, so you should experiment with different times and days to see which work best for you and your business.
+- Figure out the best times to post for maximum engagement.
+According to HubSpot, the best times to post are usually early morning and early afternoon on weekdays and late morning on weekends.
+But there are a lot of factors involved, so you should experiment with different times and days to see which works best for you and your business.

 - Experiment with Instagram Stories — The Stories feature is available for less formal posts like quick videos or creative impressions of your day.
 Later has an Ultimate Guide to Instagram Stories for Business to help you use Stories to increase your audience engagement.